 Iodine is also an important building block for thyroid hormone.
 Nutritional sources of iodine include sea fish, sea vegetables (kelp, dulse, hijiki, nori and kombu) and iodized salt.
 Iodine is such a key component of thyroid health.

 FOODS TO LIMIT.
+A high LDL Cholesterol number accompanied by a high Triglyceride number is linked to Insulin resistance, often noted with hypothyroidism.
+Foods that should be eliminated: white flour, white sugar, rice, pasta, bread, corn, potatoes (all types), cereal, desserts, dairy products, meat, citrus fruits.
 Caffeine, calcium should be consumed in limited amounts.
 Goitrogen foods are also able to block iodine, therefore, utilization of these foods should be limited.
 They include:turnips, cabbage, broccoli, cauliflower, mustard, cassava root, soybeans, peanuts, pine nuts and millet, (peaches and strawberries may also interfere).
 Cooking, however, usually inactivates goitrogens.

 Selenium.
 One of the best natural sources of selenium is Brazil Nuts.
 Selenium is an important mineral that contributes to the health of the thyroid.
 1 ounce of nuts a day will benefit the small gland.